dankamongmen/notcurses/doc/man/man3/notcurses_menu.3.md

 *unrolled*. **ncmenu_rollup** places an ncmenu in the rolled up state.
 **ncmenu_unroll** rolls up any unrolled section, and unrolls the specified one.
 **ncmenu_destroy** removes a menu bar, and frees all associated resources.

+**ncmenu_selected** return the selected item description, or NULL if no section is unrolled.

 # RETURN VALUES